Dubai Police save woman from drowning off Marina Beach

 It covers inspections of engine oil, brake fluid, coolant, and air filters, among others

-A woman was saved from drowning at the beach around the Marina area by two Dubai Police officers within just five minutes of receiving the report.
+A woman was saved from drowning off the beach around the Marina area by two Dubai Police officers within just five minutes of receiving the report.

 The two officers Corporal Amjad Muhammad Al Balushi and Corporal Khamis Muhammad Al Aisai from the Marine Security Department were honoured and presented with certificates of appreciation for their heroic efforts.